danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/main.typ

 Given the complexity of the STRATHcube mission, the project scope was deliberately constrained to ensure feasibility.
 The focus was solely on downlink communications, deferring uplink system design for future work.
 Further, implementation on hardware was reserved as an optional stretch goal.

-To maintain flexibility for later development, the implementation was designed to be modular, preventing unnecessary constraints on subsequent phases.
+To maintain flexibility for later development, the implementation was designed to be modular, preventing unnecessary constraints on subsequent development.
 This approach ensured that progress could be made efficiently while laying a strong foundation for future enhancements.

 = Literature Review